apache/cordova-docs/www/docs/en/3.2.0/cordova/file/fileerror/fileerror.md

     KIND, either express or implied.
 See the License for the specific language governing permissions and limitations
     under the License.

+title: FileError
 ---

 # FileError

-A `FileError` object is set when an error occurs in any of the File API methods.
+A `FileError` object is set when an error occurs in any of the [File](../fileobj/fileobj.html) API methods.

 ## Properties